How Do I Rate This?

 The formation, evolution, and interrelationship of stars and the interstellar medium in the Milky Way and other galaxies

 Chemistry in our galaxy

 Molecular chemistry in the atmospheres of Mars and our solar system's comets and giant planets, and the nature of comet-like objects in the Kuiper belt beyond Neptune.

-With its unique ability to detect light in the full 60-670 micron range, Herschel will be able to gather information that has previously been unavailable.
+With its unique ability to detect light in the full 60-670 micron range, Herschel was successful in gathering information that has previously been unavailable.

 The Exoplanet Exploration Program

 Exoplanetary science is among the fastest evolving fields of today's astronomical research.
 Ground-based planet-hunting surveys alongside dedicated space missions (such as Kepler and CoRoT) are delivering an ever-increasing number of exoplanets.

 Spectrum of transiting extrasolar planet, made with the Spitzer Space Telescope.
 From Swain et al., Astrophysical Journal 674 482 (2008).